exercism/research_experiment_1/exercises/csharp-2-a/README.md

 // Returns: "jeanie"
 ```

-Currently, which word is returned when multiple words have the same (maximum) number of vowels is undefined.
-In these tie-breaker situations, the word with the most consecutive consonants (non-vowel letters) should be returned.
+Your job is to extend this code to deal with tie-breaks - the situation where there are multiple words with the same number of vowels.
+In these cases the word with the most consecutive consonants (non-vowel letters) should be returned.

 For example: